sagarjangid41/LinuxCmd-App/README.md

 # LinuxCmd-App

-<b>This app created for access our Linux system from your mobile phone
+This app created for access our Linux system from your mobile phone

-There are we integrate multiple technology's 1.Flullter for app development
+<h1>There are we integrate multiple technology's </h1>
+<b>1.Flullter for app development <br>
-2.webserver and python  CGI for API creating
+2.webserver and python  CGI for API creating <br>
-3.Redhat Linux for getting output
+3.Redhat Linux for getting output <br>
 4.Firebase for storing cmd and output</b>
 How to use
 check on start